niyati-shah-95/niyati-shah-95/README.md

 - 👋 Hi, I’m Niyati Shah!
+Senior Dev with 6 years of experience.
-- Here to see what people code!
+- Languages known/ Worked with : Java, Javascript, Typescript.
-- Currently into Javascript!
+- Trying to contribute regularly to the community.

 <!---